 In this track, you’ll study basic environmental science, energy management, social science and business concepts related to sustainable development.
 You’ll learn to develop and apply social and environmental models, tools, best practices and frameworks to daily operations of businesses.
 You’ll recognize the challenges of sustainable development, as well as the opportunities and limits of the private sector to meet those challenges.

 Double Major and Minor Option

-In order to give students depth (in addition to breadth), all students in the ESS Program are also strongly encouraged to at least minor in another degree program at Merrimack College or pursue a double major.
+We strongly encourage you to at least minor in another degree program at Merrimack College or pursue a double major.
 This avoids the long-noted trap found in many undergraduate environmental studies programs of losing balance and providing too much breadth and/or lack of curricular cohesion at the expense of depth.
 In addition, there is flexibility in the exact sequence and semester offerings of many courses.
-This flexibility gives ESS majors opportunities to not only minor or major in another discipline, but also in scheduling their Community Internship and Senior Seminar/Project requirements as well as to pursue any Study Abroad options.
+This flexibility gives you opportunities to not only minor or major in another discipline, but also in scheduling your community internship and senior seminar/project or study abroad program.